mia-platform/documentation/docs/development_suite/api-console/api-design/services.md

 ---
 ## Introduction

-In this section you can learn how to create and manage Microservices on Mia-Platform DevOps Console.
+In this section you can learn how to create and manage Microservices on Mia-Platform Console.

-You can create a Microservice from the Marketplace section of DevOps Console.
+You can create a Microservice from the Marketplace section of Console.
 To learn more about Marketplace, you can read [this page](./../../../marketplace/overview_marketplace.md) of Mia-Platform Docs.

 You can create a Microservice by: